-If your service is configured to use Australian Credit Header Data as a potential matching source for KYC checks, then you must also be aware of your obligations under section 35C of the AML/CTF Act 2006.
+If configured service is to use Australian Credit Header Data as a potential matching source for KYC checks, then there must be an awareness of your obligations under section 35C of the AML/CTF Act 2006.

-If the full name, address and or date of birth on file at the credit bureau does not match the details supplied, then you must inform the customer that they have the right to review and update their details with the bureau in question.
+If the full name, address, and or date of birth on file at the credit bureau does not match the details supplied, then the customer must be informed that they have the right to review and update their details with the bureau in question.

-- This also does NOT mean the customer has failed a credit check of any kind.
-Checking to see if personal details match those on file at the bureau have zero impact on a customer’s credit history or credit worthiness.
+This also does NOT mean the customer has failed a credit check of any kind.
+Checking to see if personal details match those on file at the bureau has zero impact on a customer’s credit history or creditworthiness.

-There are 2 ways you’re informed that this mismatch may have occurred.
-These will be found in the response from a CreateCheckEntity or UpdateCheckEntity API response (or also in the result of a GET /entity/checks response).
+There are 2 ways information is passed that a mismatch may have occurred.
+These will be found in the response from a CreateCheckEntity or UpdateCheckEntity API response (or also in the result of a

-The following section will only apply if you’re using entity profiles/recipes.
+The following section will only apply if using entity profiles/recipes.

-entityProfileResult clause of a response, you’ll find a section called
+entityProfileResult clause of a response, there's a section called

 "creditHeaderFailures" : [ "Equifax" ],

-In there you will find the name(s) of the bureau(s) that returned a mismatch result.
-It is possible for there to be more than one entry in the array if you have more than one credit bureau in your configured source cascade.
+In there, there will be name(s) of the bureau(s) that returned a mismatch result.
+It is possible for more than one entry to be available in the array if there is more than one credit bureau in the configured source cascade.

 - others upon request